WingofaGriffin/content-collab-blog/README.md

 The benefits of small things like live cursors and linking content within content were useful.
 It also had the added benefit of working well with Wordpress, where images were not directly copied, but an image upload object was created in its stead, ensuring that you uploaded a proper copy of the image.

 ### 9. [ClickUp](https://clickup.com/)
 ![ClickUp Animation](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/t9t7nuz17kqm6jjwu2a4.gif)

-ClickUp have been advertising heavily lately with banners all over San Francisco, and when I tried it there was a lot going for it.
+ClickUp have been advertising heavily lately, with banners all over San Francisco, and when I tried it there was a lot going for it.
 ClickUp has spaces dedicated for both "Spaces", or your tables of project management based content, and "Docs", which uses a Markdown based editor and organizes and shares your content.

 The spaces section reminded me a lot of Airtable with a bit more stuff going on, letting you expand each entry to see the editing history, to do list, attachments, and all, really solidifying itself as a proper "entry" of work to be done.
 The docs had useful tools like attributing authors and having ample version history.
 As a major bonus, content copied itself super well into Wordpress, which is a major time save in not needing to reformat every piece of content posted.